Diskhotplug support should be available in the clouds that have onapp-storage versions >=3.1.2

-To remove a disk drive from a controller firstly it should be checked that there all the content on the storage node is redundant.
+To remove a disk drive from a controller, firstly it should be checked that all the content on the storage node is redundant.
 Check using getdegradedvdisks to see if there are any non-redundant vdisks.
-If there are, these will need to be rebalanced such that there is HV redundancy.
-Alternatively look in the nodes view and list all vdisks.
-VDisks can be rebalanced away from the HV such that the disk content will remain synched.
+If there are, these will need to be rebalanced so that there is HV redundancy.
+Alternatively, look in the nodes view and list all vdisks.
+VDisks can be rebalanced away from the HV so that the disk content will remain synched.

-Ensure that there are recent backups of VMs and that customer is happy to unplug the disk.
+Ensure that there are recent backups of the VMs and that the customer is happy to unplug the disk.

 Once the above checks have been made:

 Deselect the drive in the HV edit page from the UI.
 Save this page.
 This will stop the drive from being used by storage again.
-If the drive will be used again then the option should be re-enabled when the disk is re-inserted.
+If the drive is used again, then the option should be re-enabled when the disk is re-inserted.

 HV> diskhotplug list #will show storage controllers and slots view of disks.